 |Credit Score Range||30-Year Fixed Rate Mortgage||5-year fixed rate mortgage||7/1 ARM|

 How Your Credit Score Can Affect Your Next Car Loan

 |Credit Score Range||60-Month new Car Loan||40-Month Used Car Loan|

 How Your Credit Score Can Affect Your Next General Loan

 |Credit Score Range||HELOC||Home Equity Loan|

-The reason there's no security deposit required is because this isn't a secured card.
+The reason there's no security deposit required is that this isn't a secured card.
 Keep in mind, however, that the lower your score, the lower your credit line is likely to be (as is the case with all credit cards).
-On the plus side, if you make five consecutive payments on time, Capital One will review your account to consider a credit limit increase.

 Tip: Even though you’re not getting a FICO credit score through Capital One’s credit tool, you can still use the TransUnion score to track your progress, as it will still be reflected in your FICO score.